Eomys/pyleecan-doc/test.contribution.rst

 .. image:: _static/coverage_report.png

-**With the report, you will see which files and which code lines are not covered and find what to test next.**
+**Within the report, you will see which files and which code lines are not covered and find what to test next.**

 .. image:: _static/coverage.png